Granisetron (Absorbed through the skin)

 - Some medicines can affect how granisetron works.
-Tell your doctor if you are using medicine to treat depression.
+Tell your doctor if you are using any of the following:

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have stomach or bowel problems.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have stomach or bowel problems (including a history of stomach surgery).
 Tell your doctor if you had an allergic reaction to medical adhesive tape, adhesive dressings, or other skin patches.

 - This medicine may the following problems: